raypower139/Assignment/README.md

 ## UI Design.

-. . . . .
-Screenshots of app's views with brief statements of their use (see examples below) . . . . . . .

 ![main]

 >> Shows a card for each movie that is served up from the Movie Database API.
 The Movie list can be filtered by name and language.
 A movies title and overview can be edited or the user can also delete the movie.